kennychou0529/CarND-Advanced-Lane-Lines/solution_writeup.md

-I then use these points to fit a 2nd order polynomial for both left and right lanes like shown in the image below.
+I then use these points to fit a 2nd order polynomial for both left and right lanes like shown below.
 <!-- Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: -->

+	# Fit a second order polynomial to each
+	left_fit = np.polyfit(lefty, leftx, 2)
+	right_fit = np.polyfit(righty, rightx, 2)

 ![alt text][image10]